dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

  `AWS_SESSION_TOKEN`                         | AWS session token (if required).

 Starting with [v20.07.0](https://github.com/dgraph-io/dgraph/releases/tag/v20.07.0) if the system has access to the S3 bucket, you no longer need to explicitly include these environment variables.

-In AWS, there are a few ways this can be accomplished: you would first create an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) that grants access to the S3 bucket, and then attaching the [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) to an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html), or optionally on [EKS](https://aws.amazon.com/eks/) you can grant access to a pod by establishing a trust relationship between the [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) and Kuberetes Service account using [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+In AWS, you can accomplish this by doing the following:

+* Create an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) with a Policy that grants access to the S3 bucket
+* For service on an EC2 instance, you Could attach the [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) to an [Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html)
+* For pods on [EKS](https://aws.amazon.com/eks/), you can associate the [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) with a [Kubernetes Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) using [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

 ### Configure Minio Credentials